ethereum-optimism/community-hub/src/docs/social-contract/read-from-social-contract.md

 console.log(attestationValueString)
 ```

 Good job!
 Now you know how to read attestations from the Optimist's Social Contract.
-The following is a copy of the full script:
+The following is a copy of the full script.

+## Complete script

 ```
 const { ethers } = require("ethers");